fbpx

 RECIPE PREP: Preheat oven to 350ºF.
 Line 2 large baking sheets with parchment paper.
 Set them aside.

-• STEP 1: Transfer the dough to a lightly-floured surface and divide it into 12 equal pies.
+1. Transfer the dough to a lightly-floured surface and divide it into 12 equal portions.
 Roll each piece into a 12-inch long rope.

-• STEP 4: Place a dyed hard-boiled egg into the center of each wreath.
+4. Gently tuck a dyed soft-boiled egg (or hard boiled egg) into the center of each wreath.

 How to form Italian Easter bread dough into wreaths with a dyed egg in the middle.

-• STEP 6: In a ramekin (or small bowl), beat the remaining egg with a splash of water to create an egg wash.
-Brush the edges of the wreaths with egg wash, avoiding the dyed egg or the color may bleed onto the dough.
+2. In a ramekin (or small bowl), beat 1 large egg with a splash of water to create an egg wash.
+Brush the edges of the wreaths with egg wash to give them a shiny finish.
+Be sure to avoid the dyed egg or the color may bleed onto the dough.
 Sprinkle the wreaths with rainbow nonpareils.

 How to braid brioche bread dough into Easter egg bread wreaths with dyed eggs in the middle.